HOG-Diff: Higher-Order Guided Diffusion for Graph Generation: Experiments

-We visualize the molecule generation process in \cref{fig:vis_trajectory} with more examples deferred to~\cref{app:vis}.
-It can be observed that our model explicitly preserves higher-order structures during the generation process. \cref{tab:mol_rel} indicates that HOG-Diff consistently outperforms both auto-regressive and one-shot models.
-Notably, the dramatic decrease in NSPDK and FCD implies that HOG-Diff is able to generate molecules with data distributions close to those of real molecules in both chemical and graph spaces.
-Additional results on validity and variance are provided in \cref{app:mol_deviation}.
+\textbf{Sampling Quality.} \cref{tab:mol_rel} and \cref{fig:moses_guacamol_trajectory}(left) show that HOG-Diff generally outperforms both auto-regressive and one-shot models.
+Notably, the dramatic decrease in NSPDK and FCD implies that HOG-Diff is able to generate molecules with data distributions close to those of real molecules in both graph and chemical spaces.
+We further visualize the molecule generation process in \cref{fig:moses_guacamol_trajectory}(right) with more examples deferred to~\cref{app:vis}.
+It can be observed that our model explicitly preserves higher-order structures during the generation process.